Written By: Autumn Enloe, MS, RD, LD, CLT

 Monacolin K is an active compound naturally found in red yeast rice.
 It has also been used in Chinese medicine for many years, due to its cholesterol supporting effects.
 Monacolin K is chemically identical to the active ingredient in the widely used cholesterol-lowering medication called lovastatin (7).

-Studies have found it to help reduce LDL cholesterol levels as well as C-reactive protein levels; a marker of inflammation in the body (8).
+Studies have found it to help support LDL cholesterol levels as well as C-reactive protein levels; a marker of inflammation in the body (8).

 CoQ10 is a popular supplement used for energy, also has a positive impact on our heart health.
 CoQ10 (Coenzyme Q10) is an antioxidant nutrient naturally found in our body.
 It helps generate energy in the body and supports mitochondrial function.
 Although our bodies produce it naturally, our levels of CoQ10 decline with age (9).